ROCm/rocr_debug_agent/README.md

 - A disassembly of the wavefront faulting PC is only provided if it is within a code object.
+- A disassembly of the wavefront faulting PC only includes source text correlation and surrounding context if the ``libdw.so`` library included with the distribution supports the DWARF present in the code object.
+Otherwise, the disassembly may only shows the instructions immediately after the faulting PC.
+Ubuntu 18.04 is known to have issues in supporting DWARF 5.

 Disclaimer
 ----------